zhtsu/qt-project-template/README.md

 # CMake Project Template
-This is a Qt GUI project template what using CMake & MinGW to build.
+This is a Qt GUI project template with CMake & MinGW to build.

 ## Environment
 - Windows 10 or later